AmirHosseinS9/AmirHosseinS9/README.md

-- 👋 Hi, I’m @AmirHosseinS9
+ Hi, I’m @AmirHosseinS9
-- 👀 I’m interested in Webprogramming.
-- 🌱 I’m currently learning php.
-- 💞️ I’m looking to collaborate on projects
-- 📫 How to reach me email:safaeiamir71@gmail.com
+Im interested in web programming an AI. reach me by email:safaeiamir71@gmail.com telegram:@AHSafaei
-telegram:@AHSafaei
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <!---
 AmirHosseinS9/AmirHosseinS9 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.